JetBrains/teamcity-documentation/topics/creating-and-editing-projects.md

 ### Creating project pointing to GitLab.com
 1. On the __Create project__ page, select to create a project __from GitLab.com__.
 2. Select a repository.
 TeamCity will verify the repository connection.
 If the connection is verified, the new page opens.
+3. TeamCity will:
-3. TeamCity will display the project and build configuration name.
-If required, modify the names and click __Proceed__.
+    * display the project and build configuration name.
+If required, modify the names.
+    * autodetect the default branch.
+You have an option to change it now or later, in the [VCS root](vcs-root.md) settings.
+You can also change the branch specification: by default, TeamCity monitors all branches of the repository but you can choose what exact branches to monitor by entering [custom rules](working-with-feature-branches.md#branch-spec-syntax).

+   Click __Proceed__.
 4. TeamCity will add a VCS build trigger and attempt to autodetect build steps: Ant, NAnt, Gradle, Maven, MSBuild, Visual Studio solution files, PowerShell, Xcode project files, Rake, and IntelliJ IDEA projects.
 On the __Auto-detected Build Steps__ page, select the detected step(s) to use in your build configuration.
 Click __Use selected__.
 If no steps found, you will have to [configure build steps manually](configuring-build-steps.md).